FFT::R2C Class

 r2c_backward(cmf, mfout);

 Note that using forwardThenBackward is expected to be more efficient than separate calls to forward and backward because some parallel communication can be avoided.
+For the spectral data, the example above builds cMultiFab using FFT::R2C provided layout.
+You can also use your own BoxArray and DistributionMapping, but it might result in extra communication.
 It should also be noted that a lot of preparation works are done in the construction of an FFT::R2C object.
 Therefore, one should cache it for reuse if possible.
+Although FFT::R2C does not have a default constructor, one could always use std::unique_ptr<FFT::R2C<Real>> to store an object in one’s class.

 Poisson Solver